 - I handle them with acceptance.
 I have learned long ago that what we cannot change, we can only accept.
 Sure, the world has a lot of expectations on young people today.
 Unless you are somebody by your 25th birthday, you are considered a failure in most circles.
 In my opinion, this is completely wrong and a terrible baggage that we have to carry on our shoulders.
 Each of us has their own journey, and in my opinion it is completely fine to fail.
 The only way of not failing is actually not trying anything extraordinary.
 I am ready to try to achieve big things in your company.
 And if I fail, I will simply accept it and try another time…

-Do not be afraid to show your emotional side
+Do not be afraid to show your emotional side while explaining how do you deal with failure

 The 2nd answer from my list may surprise you–a woman admitting that she cries when she fails.
 However, remember that the hiring managers are not robots.
 They also have their emotions, and definitely have understanding for yours.
 What’s more, to show compassion and to be emotional is actually a plus for many jobs.